San Francisco, California

-Eighth Annual Mardi Gras San Francisco Style Kicks off in Fillmore Plaza
+Mardi Gras San Francisco Style and Super Bowl 50 Celebrations in the Fillmore

-“Fat Tuesday in the Fillmore” returns with free blues concert & masquerade ball
+"Fat Tuesday in the Fillmore" returns with free blues concerts & Super Bowl Festival

-Guests will be able to enjoy food, drink and other specials at numerous Fillmore restaurants, clubs and businesses.
-A plethora of eclectic delectable eats will be available to satisfy every palate – whether it’s food and libations at Fat Angel, chicken and waffles at Gussie’s; the Southern-inspired cuisine of 1300 on Fillmore; homemade cookies and ice cream at Bumzy’s Cookies and Miyako Ice Cream; Yoshi’s Japanese; Bruno’s Italian or Ethiopian cuisine & Jazz from Sheba Piano Lounge.
-Brooklyn Circus is offering a 10% discount, a free T-shirt and complimentary refreshment with conditional purchase.
+Guests will be able to enjoy food, drink and other specialties at numerous Fillmore restaurants, clubs and businesses.
+A plethora of eclectic delectable eats will be available to satisfy every palate -- whether it's coffee and sports at the Fillmore Café, homemade cookies and ice cream at Bumzy's Cookies and Miyako Ice Cream; Bruno's Italian, mouth- watering sandwiches from Prime Dip or Ethiopian cuisine & Jazz from Sheba Piano Lounge.
+Brooklyn Circus is offering a 10% discount, a free T-shirt and complimentary refreshment with conditional purchase and Teri's Creation and Hats on Fillmore will have 20% off specials throughout the week.

-“We are excited about this year’s celebration as we are expecting visitors from the Fillmore District and beyond,” Adrian Williams, executive director of The Village Project, said.
-“Not only does our annual Mardi Gras celebration include what people look for in the traditional New Orleans celebrations, it continues to embrace the history of this neighborhood – where music has been intertwined into the fabric of everyday life for more than 100 years”.
+"We are excited to add a super bowl component to this year's celebration as we are expecting visitors from the Fillmore District and beyond," said Adrian Williams, executive director of The Village Project and co-producer of the event.
+"Not only does our annual Mardi Gras celebration include what people look for in the traditional New Orleans celebrations, it continues to embrace the history of this neighborhood -- where music has been intertwined into the fabric of everyday life for more than 100 years.
+With the help of Super Bowl 50, San Francisco Travel and Soul America, we expect to attract tourists to The Fillmore, one of the most historical neighborhoods in San Francisco, for an evening filled with fun and community”.

-Following the outdoor festivities, the Mardi Gras Masquerade Ball will take place at the West Bay Conference Center, 1290 Fillmore.
-The crown jewel of San Francisco’s Fat Tuesday celebration will feature Henry Clement and his band and DJ, Mr. “C”, spinning dance tunes, as guests enjoy an evening of New Orleans style food, dancing to Zydeco and Rhythm and Blues, a costume contest, raffles and plenty of partying.
+Following the outdoor festivities, the Mardi Gras Masquerade Ball will take place at the West Bay Conference Center, at 1290 Fillmore.
+The crown jewel of San Francisco's Fat Tuesday celebration will feature Alvon Johnson & Band and DJ, Mr. "C", spinning dance tunes, as guests enjoy an evening of New Orleans style food prepared by Nia Soul, dancing to Zydeco and rhythm and blues, and plenty of partying.

-Advance purchase tickets for the Masquerade Ball are $45 per person or $80 for couples.
-At the door, tickets are $50 per individual and $90 for couples.
+Advance purchase tickets for the Masquerade Ball are available at www.eventbrite.com.
 Ticket price include admission to the ball, dinner, beads, a wristband for corridor specials and a beverage.

-The purchase of a $10 wristband will allow those not attending the ball to enjoy specials offered by numerous Fillmore restaurants and clubs along the Fillmore Corridor.
-Tickets and wristbands can be purchased @ The Village Project, 2097 Turk St. and at www.thevillageprojectsf.eventbrite.com.
+The purchase of a $10 wristband will allow those not attending the ball to enjoy specials offered by numerous Fillmore restaurants, clubs and businesses along the Fillmore Corridor.
+Tickets and wristbands can be purchased @ www.eventbrite.com.

 About the Village Project

 Adrian Williams is the founder of The Village Project, a youth service organization focusing on education and cultural enrichment for youth and their families in the Western Addition.
-The Village Project also produces Grilling in the ’MO, A Senior Moment and Seven Days of Kwanzaa Celebration, which last year was held in 14 different venues throughout San Francisco.
+This annual fundraiser helps support an afterschool program and a free 8 week summer camp for underserved youth.
+The Village Project also produces Grilling in the 'MO, A Senior Moment, A Senior Prom for the 50+ and Seven Days of Kwanzaa Celebration, which last year was held in 14 different venues throughout San Francisco.

 Business Name: The Village Project